Mariam Fauzat Wangadya: Career

 Wangadya began her career at Dagira and Company Advocates, a private law firm in Mbale district, where she eventually became a partner.
 She also volunteered as a legal practitioner with the Uganda Women Lawyers Association (FIDA Uganda).

 In 1996, Wangadya was appointed as one of the founding pioneer members of the Uganda Human Rights Commission (UHRC) at its inception.
 She served in this role alongside notable figures such as Margaret Sekaggya and Med Sozi Kaggwa.

-IWangadya left the Uganda Human Rights Commission in 2013 upon her appointment as deputy Inspector General of Government, a position she served in up to 2021 as she deputised the Government Ombudsman.
+Wangadya left the Uganda Human Rights Commission in 2013 upon her appointment as deputy Inspector General of Government, a position she served in up to 2021.

 In July 2021, she was appointed as the chairperson of the Uganda Human Rights Commission by Yoweri Museveni, and she was vetted by the Appointments Committee of the Parliament of Uganda.
 She assumed her office on 29 September 2021, after she was sworn in by Alfonso Owiny-Dollo.

 In 2023, Wangadya, on behalf of the UHRC, signed a memorandum of understanding with the National Fellowship of Born-Again Pentecostal churches of Uganda (NFBPCU) that is meant to curb human rights violations against Born-Again churches and also regulate them.
 This memorandum of understanding is meant to last up to 2028, but through a written mutual agreement, it can be extended.

 In 2023, Wangadya, while serving as the chairperson for UHRC, accused National Unity Platform (NUP) leaders of weaponising abductions for their political interests and gains.
 The NUP leaders claimed that Ugandan security agents had been kidnapping and torturing NUP supporters since 2020.
 UHRC found out that some of the members on the list were indeed captured and released in December 2022.

 In 2024, Wangadya presented the Uganda Human Rights Commission (UHRC) report to the Parliament of Uganda, containing information about the welfare and operations of the Uganda Police Force (UPF).
 The report raised concerns about officer living conditions, unarmed officers, the use of ropes as handcuffs, unfair deployments, and the transfer of police officers based on bribery and favouritism.